 The minutes ticked slowly by.
 Suddenly, the professor coughed-softly, at first.
 Then great hacking sounds as if he were gasping for breath.
 Superman, sensing that something was wrong, ran quickly to the instrument panel.
 The needle in the oxygen gauge was swinging wildly to the side marked in red.
-Painfully Thorpe gasped: gasped: "Kent-
+Painfully Thorpe

-"Kent-the air is foul-no oxygen-call Maddox-we're trapped-I-" But he collapsed before he could utter another word.
+"Kent-the air is foul-no oxygen call Maddox-we're trapped-I-" But he collapsed before he could utter another word.
 Superman reached the phone and clicked it up and down, up and down.
 No answer.
 The lines had been fouled!
 Steadily, the air became hot and choking.
 Even Superman found it difficult to breathe.
 Grim tragedy was reaching its cold tentacles into the dark water at the bottom of Octopus Bay.
 But Superman wasted no time.
-Stripping off man wasted no time.
-Stripping off the clothes of Clark Kent, he pressed the button that released the compressed air and kept the outer cham-ber clear of water.
-Then, he went through first one door and then the
+Stripping off the clothes of Clark Kent, he pressed the button that released the compressed air and bent the cutter characteristics. pressed air and kept the outer cham-ber clear of water.
+Then, he went through first one door and then the other.

 The pressure against his body on the sea bed was tremendous.
 It would have instantly crushed an ordinary man.
-But Superman cleaved the water like the steel-sharp blade of a water like the steel-sharp blade of a knife, easily and smoothly.
+But Superman cleaved the water like the steel-sharp blade of a knife, easily and smoothly.
 In a moment, his keen eyes located the airlines and, swiftly, found the trouble.
 A giant octopus had wrapped its huge tentacles tightly around the bathy-sphere's lifeline!

 Shooting upward, he reached the great sea-beast.
 Pulling until the muscles rippled on his broad back, Superman loosened them.
 But still the octopus clung.
 Then it whirled with lightning speed and fastened its other tentacles around its tormentor.
 Superman battered at it with his steel fists and the octopus began to give.
 (Continued on page 68)